Kingis60K/Sisu_ARC/documentation/weekly_reports.md

 - Budget and Schedule first concepts
 - Ideas about the scope of the project and execution

-<br>This week took about 10 hours of work per person
+This week took about 10 hours of work per person

 # Week 6
 - Finishing up the plan